About the programme

 Overview of History specialisations

-The master in History offers seven specialisations.
+The master in History offers six specialisations.
 Within these specialisations, a flexible format allows you to further tailor your qualification to reflect your interests.

 - Ancient History: provides you with a comprehensive overview of the history of the Greek and Roman period.